DanielMeixner/fretboardking/implementation/README.md

    ```
 3. Open the local URL shown in the terminal (usually http://localhost:5173) in your browser.

 ### Features to Review
+- Modern, beautiful UI (Material/Fluent inspired)
 - Interactive fretboard (6 strings, 12 frets, markers at 3, 5, 7, 9, 12)
 - Quiz mode: random fret flashes, user selects correct note from 3 options
-- Timer and immediate feedback
+- Timer and immediate feedback with animated feedback
 - Score and yesterday's score display
-- Responsive layout (fretboard uses 80% of width)
+- Responsive layout (fretboard and controls adapt to screen size)
 - Fret markers: one dot per marked fret, centered

-### Reviewer Instructions
+- Settings modal: stats, string name toggle, color picker
+- 30-day bar chart with modern design

+### How to Review
-- Test the quiz by answering questions and observing score updates
+- Test the quiz by answering questions and observing score/feedback
-- Confirm fretboard and markers render correctly on different screen sizes
+- Confirm fretboard and markers render correctly on all screen sizes
 - Check that the highlighted fret matches the quiz question
 - Test the settings modal and all customization features
+- Try the app on both desktop and mobile (landscape/portrait)
+- Confirm the app looks and feels like a modern, high-end web app

 ---